 If you’re in the motor trade, you can read more detailed information on using bioethanol blends in our guide.

 Bioethanol-blended petrol can be used in almost any land based petrol engine - from lawn mowers to generators.
-Bioethanol-blended petrol should not be used in marine or aviation applications.
+Bioethanol-blended petrol should not be used in marine or aviation applications unless the operation as a whole is specifically designed for such, and any required authorisation has been obtained.

 You can use biodiesel blends in almost any diesel engine - including earth moving equipment, tractors, generators or boats.
-As with all petrol, don't leave it in the tank for longer than 2 months, or it might absorb moisture from the air.
+As with petrol, don't leave the fuel in the tank for longer than 2 months to lessen the risk it might absorb moisture from the air.